fbpx

 A Holistic Approach

-We recognize that each learner is unique, and thus we employ a dual approach – combining study skills tutoring and neurodevelopment – that is flexible and tailored to meet each client’s needs.
+We recognize that each learner is unique, so we employ a dual approach – combining study skills tutoring and neurodevelopment – that is flexible and tailored to meet each client’s needs.

 We generally recommend that a student starts with our neurodevelopmental program.
-The rationale behind this recommendation stems from our observation that nearly all individuals who first undergo our neurodevelopmental program seldom require additional tutoring.
+Our experience has been that our customers who engaged in a neurodevelopmental program needed little or no additional tutoring.

 However, it’s important to note that the need for tutoring still varies from one individual to another.
-While the neurodevelopmental program suffices for most, there is still a portion of clients who benefit from further tutoring.
+While the neurodevelopmental program is enough for most, some of our clients do benefit from targeted study skills.
 This is often the case for clients who are significantly behind in their studies and require extra support to catch up.

 Therefore, the role of tutoring in our approach is always flexible; we adjust it according to the specific needs and progress of the individual.
 Whether it’s additional support after the neurodevelopmental program or an immediate need due to upcoming exams, our goal remains the same: equip our clients with the ability to excel academically and in life.